 We spent a whole week island-hopping around this wonderful archipelago, soaking up the jungle vibes and looking for the best beaches in Bocas del Toro, which I’m going to share with you in this article!

-Since Bocas del Toro consists of 6 main islands and countless cays and islets, you’ll need to use boat taxis to move between the islands.
-Thankfully the distances are short and the boat taxis affordable which makes it easy to get around and visit the dreamiest Bocas del Toro beaches.
+Since Bocas del Toro consists of six main islands and countless cays and islets, you’ll need to use boat taxis to move between the islands.
+Thankfully the distances are short and the boat taxis affordable which makes it easy to get around.

 Disclosure: This article contains affiliate links from which I may make a commission at no additional cost to you if you make a purchase.